-To be precise, this is one of the best 2-in-1 laptops because it gives its users a sample of Android while still maintaining the features and design of Chrome OS.
-The Google Pixelbook packs a lot of modern flavor into a maturing, convertible form factor, and if recent rumors are to be believed – it may get a widely implemented dark mode.
+Even if it may soon run Windows 10, the Google Pixelbook is still one of the best 2-in-1 laptops because it offers something that its Windows 10-powered brethren simply can’t – it offers a taste of Android while still maintaining the design and features of Chrome OS.
+The Google Pixelbook also manages to pack a ton of modern style into a maturing, convertible form factor.

-While sold separately, the Google Pixelbook does wield a stylus that alleviates much of the pain you would expect from using Android applications on a laptop.
-At the same time, the fact that you can flip the machine 360 degrees inside out makes for another compelling case to buy the Google Pixelbook for its growing variety of use cases.
+And, while it’s sold separately, the Google Pixelbook does wield a stylus that alleviates much of the pain you would expect from using Android applications on a laptop.
+At the same time, though, the fact that you can convert the Google Pixelbook into a tablet makes for another compelling reason to buy this premium Chromebook for its wide variety of use cases.

 It may be a Chromebook-meets-Nexus at first glance, but its specs, too, are far superior.
-Equipped with a 2,400 x 1,600 pixel display and 7th-generation Intel Core ‘i’ processors, the Google Pixelbook isn’t anything to scoff at.
+Equipped with a 2,400 x 1,600 pixel display and 7th-generation Intel Core i5 and i7 processors, the Google Pixelbook isn’t anything to scoff at.
 Plus, as you’ll soon realize, it dons a modest price tag that puts Apple’s comparably specced offerings to shame.

 Here is the Google Pixelbook configuration sent to TechRadar for review: